maticnetwork/matic-cli/README.md

 - `../../bin/express-cli --send-staked-event`

-  - Create a `staked` transaction on the remote network and adds a new validator.
+  - Create a `Staked` transaction on the remote network and adds a new validator.

+- `../../bin/express-cli --send-stakeupdate-event`

+  - Create a `StakeUpdate` transaction on the remote network and increase stake of 1st validator by 100 MATIC.

 - ` ../../bin/express-cli --monitor [exit]`